 - Check your invoice to see if the vendor has listed ACH options

 - Call your vendor’s billing department to obtain their banking information

-An ACH debit means you have obtained permission from your customer to withdraw or “pull” funds from their bank account.
+The other method of ACH payment is ACH debit, in which you have obtained permission from your customer to withdraw or “pull” funds from their bank account.
 Direct payment is a convenient, cost-effective alternative to check or card payments.

 Here are some best practices to follow as you set up ACH debit: